cloudaware/compliance-policies/ce/ca/aws/cloudtrail/configuration-changes-monitoring/description.md

 ## Rationale

+CloudWatch is an AWS native service that allows you to observe and monitor resources and applications.
+CloudTrail logs can also be sent to an external Security Information and Event Management (SIEM) environment for monitoring and alerting.

-Monitoring changes to CloudTrail's configuration will help ensure sustained visibility to activities performed in the AWS account.
+Monitoring changes to CloudTrail's configuration will help ensure sustained visibility into the activities performed in the AWS account.

 ## Impact

-These steps can be performed manually in a company's existing SIEM platform in cases where CloudTrail logs are monitored outside of the AWS monitoring tools within CloudWatch.
+Ensuring that changes to CloudTrail configurations are monitored enhances security by maintaining the integrity of logging mechanisms.
+Automated monitoring can provide real-time alerts; however, it may require additional setup and resources to configure and manage these alerts effectively.
+These steps can be performed manually within a company's existing SIEM platform in cases where CloudTrail logs are monitored outside of the AWS monitoring tools in CloudWatch.

 ## Audit